webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 ===The importance of the user interface===

-Consider the special importance of making the user interface of a web site accessible.
+Consider the special importance of making the user interface of a website accessible.
 Even if content is not available in a suitable form, an accessible user interface may help users identify content of interest and seek external help in converting it to a form they can use.
 For example, a hard-of-hearing individual might be pointed to a video of a talk on a video-sharing site without captions.
 Because the URL uniquely identifies that video and because they can still use the player to see the video however they could submit it to a third party, such as the free [http://www.projectreadon.com/ Project readOn] service, for captioning.

 ===Personas with disabilities===

-An ideal approach is to build key disabilities for your project right into your other [http://www.usability.gov/analyze/personas.html user personas]: fictional users that act as archetypes for how particular types of users would use a web site.
+An ideal approach is to build key disabilities for your project right into your other [http://www.usability.gov/analyze/personas.html user personas]: fictional users that act as archetypes for how particular types of users would use a website.
 Let us say you are evaluating prototypes for a video sharing site and your personas include:

 *23-year-old James Smith, who is football-mad and especially wants to share sporting highlights with friends.
 *34-year-old Sarah Maddison is a working mom who might not normally have time for a video sharing site.
 But her three-year old daughter is really keen on watching videos, and Sarah wants to sit and help her find suitable videos she wants to watch.